 In September 2019, the Company reported that summer drilling was completed at the West McArthur uranium project.
-The unconformity related uranium mineralization intersected in Cameco's discovery holes WMA042 and WMA042-2, has been extended 50 metres to the south and 200 metres to the west and tied to down-hole geophysics imaging of the C10 conductor package.
-With downhole geophysics we have now located the C10 conductor horizon, approximately 100 metres south of the original high-grade discovery.
-There is highly elevated uranium, lead, cobalt, boron, nickel and copper in the mineralization and associated alteration halos in all of the drill holes where assays have been received to date.
-The program has successfully extended the discovery footprint of holes drilled by Cameco during their recent work programs on the property.
+The unconformity related uranium mineralization intersected in Cameco's discovery holes WMA042 and WMA042-2 (now termed '42 Zone'), was extended 50 metres to the south and 200 metres to the west and tied to down-hole geophysical imaging of the C10 conductor package.
+With downhole geophysical tools, the C10 conductor horizon was located approximately 100 metres south of the original high-grade discovery.
+There is highly elevated uranium, lead, cobalt, boron, nickel and copper in the mineralization and associated alteration halos in all of the drill holes from the campaign.
+The program successfully extended the discovery footprint of holes drilled by Cameco during their recent work programs on the property.

 In October 2019, the Company reported high-grade uranium in final assay data for the recent drill program at the West McArthur uranium project.
 The mineralization containing high uranium, as well as base metal mineralization, is similar in character to the nearby high-grade Fox Lake uranium deposit of Cameco and Orano.
-Assay data for the latest drill holes, in particular for drill hole WMA055-2, has upgraded earlier U3O8 values up to 7.95%.

-In October 2019, the Company reported that the latest West McArthur high-grade drill results include 6.8% U3O8 over 0.70 metres within a broad 650 metre by 400 metre geochemical halo - extending from bedrock to near-surface - provide strong support for continued drilling of the Grid 5 target zone in 2020.
+Assay data for drill holes during this campaign, in particular for drill hole WMA055-2, has upgraded earlier U3O8 values with up to 7.95%.
+Drill results from this program included 6.8% U3O8 over 0.70 metres within a broad 650 metre by 400 metre geochemical halo, extending from bedrock to near-surface.
+These results provide strong support for continued drilling of the Grid 5/42 Zone target areas in 2020.

 In January 2020, the Company reported that crews resumed drilling at the West McArthur uranium project.
 The 2019 drill program successfully extended the discovery footprint of holes drilled by Cameco during their recent work programs on the property.
-The mineralization, containing high-grade uranium as well as base metal mineralization, is similar in character to the nearby high-grade Fox Lake uranium deposit of Cameco and Orano.
-Drilling in the winter will focus on a 300 metre length of the C10 conductor where current drilling has indicated the presence of a strong hydrothermal system and a well mineralized target.
+The mineralization, containing high-grade uranium as well as associated base metal mineralization, is similar in character to the nearby high-grade Fox Lake uranium deposit of Cameco and Orano.
+Drilling in the winter was focused on a 300 metre length of the C10 conductor where current drilling has indicated the presence of a strong hydrothermal system and a well mineralized target.

 In April 2020, the Company reported that crews were able to complete four drill holes from a planned six hole winter program at the West McArthur uranium project.
 Assays and data from the drill holes continue to show abundant structures in the sandstone above the unconformity near a large, yet to be tested, target.
-The last hole of the program WMA060, together with holes WMA054 and WMA058, confirms the model of a proximal mineralizing feeder zone oriented in a north to north-west direction.
+The last hole of the program WMA060, together with holes WMA054 and WMA058, confirmed the model of a proximal mineralizing feeder zone oriented in a north to north-west direction.